apjv05/LeetCode/Problems/Arrays/README.md

-# Hashing and Prefix Sums
+# Hashing and Prefix Sums Patterns

 ## Hash table
 Used to find and store data in constant time.